Taylor Mountain Phase II

 What's Next?

 Regional Parks has completed the environmental work required to secure the federal funding for the project.
-We have also obtained regulatory permits for the trail work, leaving only building permits for the bridges to secure.
+We have also obtained regulatory permits for the trail work, as well as building permits for the bridges.
 We have executed contracts for design and engineering services, and the geotechnical field work has been completed for the six bridges that are planned for the new trail system.
-Five trail bridges and one vehicle bridge have been purchased and will be delivered to the site when ready for assembly and installation.
+Five trail bridges and one vehicle bridge have been purchased and delivered to the site for assembly and installation.

-We are also staking trails and preparing trail logs to be used for bidding construction of the project.
-The trails will be constructed in phases using Parks and volunteer labor, trail contractors, and volunteer trail groups such as the Sonoma County Trails Council/Redwood Trails Alliance.
-The Conservation Corps North Bay is also assisting with trail clearing and construction.
+We have also staked trails and prepared trail logs that were used for bidding construction of the project.
+The trails are being constructed in phases using Parks and volunteer labor, trail contractors, and volunteer trail groups such as the Sonoma County Trails Council/Redwood Trails Alliance.
+The Conservation Corps North Bay has also assisted with trail clearing and construction.

-Initial clearing work for a couple of sections of trail began in the fall of 2020, and a couple of trail sections have been built in 2021.
-The Cooper Ridge Trail was constructed by the Sonoma County Trails Council (SCTC) in the spring and summer of 2021.
-We have also been working with the Conservation Corps North Bay (CCNB) and SCTC on the Kawana Springs Trail and the Sky Lupine Trail, and that work will be complete this fall.
+Initial clearing work for a couple of sections of trail began in the fall of 2020, and a couple of trail sections were built in 2021.
+The Cooper Ridge Trail was constructed by the Redwood Trails Alliance (Sonoma County Trails Council SCTC) in the spring and summer of 2021.
+We also worked with the Conservation Corps North Bay (CCNB) and SCTC on the Kawana Springs Trail and the Sky Lupine Trail, and that work was completed in the fall 2022.